mfinelli/arch-install/macos/README.md

 Because homebrew cask does a full uninstall and reinstall during upgrades it's inconvenient to install steam or creative cloud using brew and so those need to be installed and updated manually.
+Fortunately, these applications have self-updating mechanisms so this is mostly a non-issue other than the initial install.